julkue/mark.js/README.md

 pass an array `filter` in the option-object.
 The filter-array should contain all selectors that should be ignored.

 Also you can highlight a sentence/phrase instead of a single word.
-You can use `separateWordSearch` to define if the keyword search should be separately (separeted with a blank) or together.
+You can use `separateWordSearch` to define whether the keyword search should be separately (separeted with a blank) or together.

 If you are searching for keywords in a language with diacritics, you can use the `diacritics` option.
 Then for example "justo" would also match "justò".